 Which usually looks something like:

-Clickfunnels Sales page -> Clickfunnels Checkout
+Clickfunnels Sales Letter Page -> Clickfunnels Checkout

-If you’re going about your checkout process this way, it’ll cost you $99/month with Clickfunnels where you have a limit of 20 funnels.
+If you’re going about your checkout process this way, it’ll cost you $99/month with Clickfunnels, where you have a limit of 20 funnels.

 This is usually more than enough to have a mixture of email opt-in funnels along with sales funnels.

 Where ThriveCart pulls ahead, in this comparison, is their built-in affiliate program (once again).

 In Clickfunnels, you’d need to get the Etison Elite plan (now known as their Platinum plan) to unlock their affiliate systems called Backpack, which is $297/month.